madlabsinc/mevn-boilerplate/README.md

-# mevn-boilerplate
+# MEVN - Boilerplate
-Boilert plate for getting started with MEVN stack
+Boiler plate for getting started with MEVN stack